9/8/2023

 • What are the needs for electric mobility now and in the future?

-• What strategic choices are best made for a step-by-step rollout of charging infrastructure, and how do we avoid too much (technical) dependence on a single player?
+• What strategic choices are best made for a step-by-step rollout of charging infrastructure, and how do we avoid too much (technical) dependence on one player?

-• How can an energy management system save costs and what functionalities should it optimally have in order to do so?
+• How can an energy management system save costs, and what functionalities should it have optimally to do so?

 • Which market players are active in this domain and what can they offer?